 TAASC is based on the combination of group weekly meetings and fun outdoor weekend trips.
-Students learn all kinds of outdoor skills as well as group participation skills at the meetings, and then get to test it out on a weekend trip.
-Leadership is a big part of the program and we weave this through everything we do.
+Students learn all kinds of outdoor skills as well as group leadership skills at the meetings, and then get to test it out on a weekend trip.
+Leadership is the red thread of the program and we weave this through everything we do.

 Weekly Meetings